Civil Engineering Building (H20)

-Professor and Acting Head, School of Minerals & Energy Resources Engineering
+Professor and Head, School of Civil and Environmental Engineering

 Level 1: I research the behaviour of structural systems (buildings and bridges) constructed of reinforced and prestressed concrete.